dudumanbogdan/cegeka-angular-training/README.md

 ## Change detection

 1. Refactor add Event to be immutable
-2. Create a long Event list mock and refactor the Event list component using OnPush (can also profile rander speeds)
+2. Create a long Event list mock and refactor the Event list component using OnPush (check profile render speeds)

 ## RxJS